 Be clear with any contacts about your reasons for wanting to speak with them.
-Briefly introduce yourself and be specific about what you want - information, timing (usually ask for 15-20 minutes of their time), location, and your preference for an in-person or virtual meeting.
+Briefly introduce yourself and be specific about what you want - information, timing (usually ask for 15-20 minutes of their time) and location of convenience for contact.